Page Reviewed / Updated – Nov. 27, 2022

 Eligibility Guidelines

-PAS eligibility is comprised of four factors: age, residency, functional ability, and financial criteria.
+PAS eligibility is comprised of four factors: age, residency, functional ability, and financial criteria

-Age – applicants must be at least 18 years of age.
+Applicants must be at least 18 years of age.

-Residency – applicants must be legal, Nevada residents.
+Applicants must be legal, Nevada residents.
 Length of residency is not a factor.

-Functional Ability – applicants must have a diagnosed physical disability that requires them to receive care to continue living at home.
+Applicants must have a diagnosed physical disability that requires them to receive care to continue living at home.
 This must be due to limited ability to complete their activities of daily living such as eating, bathing, and grooming.
 Recipients must require less than 35 hours of care per week, and must be capable of supervising their caregiver.

 Benefits and Services

-The primary benefit of PAS is up to 35 hours a week of attendant care, also referred to as personal care or assistance with the Activities of Daily Living (ADL).
-ADLs include mobility, toiletry, eating, grooming, and dressing.
 Additionally, the program provides homemaker services, which includes activities such as meal preparation, laundry and housekeeping, and shopping for food and prescriptions.
 Finally, case management services are provided.
 These can best be described as help discovering and applying for other forms of assistance.
 Short-term respite is also available to give a family caregiver a break from caregiving duties.

 Payment for attendant care is based on a sliding scale dependent on the applicant’s income and need.